Manifest V3 migration guide

 .version

-is a string consisting of numbers separated with up to 3 dots.
-For details, see version format.We are working towards a general availability release of manifest V3 for a future release.
+is a string of numbers separated by up to 3 dots.
+For details, see version format.Develop

 Develop